 Book people, ephemera people, people who share our deep and abiding passion for all things bibliophilic, and for the preservation and dissemination of knowledge.
 Academics, librarians, historians, book artists, booksellers.
 They're our heroes!

 Just click on the logos to visit their sites.
 (And oops — did we miss someone?
-Mail us at Editor@BookFairs.Com)
+Mail us at Editor@BookFairs.Com!)

 Here today, gone tomorrow?
 Not if the ESA has anything to say about it!
 Some of the most gorgeous stuff on paper, anywhere.
 We kinda heart their web site.
 You will too!

 And you thought we were geeks.
 These guys wrote the book!
 (Well, papers, really.
 As in, the quarterly journal Papers of the BSA...)

 Our nation's history on paper, up to 1876.
 Books, pamphlets, broadsides, newspapers, periodicals, music, and more.
-Dedicated people, the definitive source.
+The definitive source, staffed by dedicated people.

 Based in Brooklyn, Booklyn does great work, connecting book artists and educators around the globe.
 Bonus: Pick up a (free!) copy of their classic Illustrated Manual on book-making...